wishonia/wishonia/public/globalSolutions/1-percent-treaty/value-of-automating-research.md

 ---
-title: Using AI to Automate Clinical Research and Drug Development
+name: Using AI to Automate Clinical Research and Drug Development
 description: >-
   Investment in artificial intelligence to accelerate clinical research would produce a massive return on investment through cost reductions and improved treatment outcomes.